- Search The Registry

 Daniel Hale Williams was appointed to the staff of Chicago’s St. Luke’s Hospital in 1907, where he continued to practice surgery until his death.
 He became a charter member of the American College of Surgeons when it was founded in 1913, the first Black surgeon admitted to that organization.

-Daniel Williams, Africa's first Black cardiologist died on August 4, 1931 in Idlewild, Michigan.
+Daniel Williams, African America's first Black cardiologist, died on August 4, 1931, in Idlewild, Michigan.

 The life of Daniel Hale Williams